Find out how you have surgery to remove the lymph nodes under the arm for breast cancer and why.

 If there are cancer cells in the lymph nodes, a surgeon removes most or all of the lymph nodes under the arm.
 This is called an axillary lymph node dissection (ALND) or axillary clearance.

-They may do this during the same operation as your breast surgery or as a second operation.
+They might do this during the same operation as your breast surgery or as a second operation.

 Removing the lymph nodes helps to reduce the risk of your cancer coming back.
 Also, knowing if there are cancer cells in your lymph nodes helps doctors plan treatment after surgery.